 Determination by a director that a student is conducting themself in an unprofessional manner either in a clinical situation or in any situation in which the student is representing themself as a Maternidad La Luz student.

-Inability to act in the role of a student midwife, as determined by the Director.
+Inability to act in the role of apprentice, as determined by the Director.

 A recommendation for probation or dismissal from the Resolution Committee.